Calbayog: 2011 Onwards: Political Deaths

 On May 1, 2011, Calbayog's Mayor Reynaldo Uy was murdered by unknown gunmen.
 After his death, Vice-Mayor Ronaldo P. Aquino was sworn in as city mayor.

 On March 8, 2021, approximately 10 years after the death of Mayor Uy, Mayor Ronaldo P. Aquino was ambushed and killed by members of the Samar Provincial Police while on his way to his son's birthday party.
 The van he was riding was pelted with multiple bullets from high-powered arms.
 Two of his personnel were also among the casualties of the ambush.

-Vice Mayor Diego P. Rivera has been appointed as successor and is currently the Mayor of Calbayog City.
+Vice Mayor Diego P. Rivera has been appointed as successor and served as Mayor of Calbayog City until June 30, 2022.

 On June 9, 2021, a senate investigation led by Senator Ronald "Bato" de la Rosa was conducted where the PNP, NBI and members of the Aquino family presented their testimonies and findings.
 Charges have been filed on the policemen.
+As of the 2022 election, Raymund "Monmon" Uy is now the city's mayor.